Griefed/LSC64/README.md

 ## Assembly

 After getting the PCB printed the the printing service of your choice and getting all the parts from the vendor of your choice, take a good look at [the interactive BOM](https://github.com/Griefed/LSC64/blob/master/BOMinteractive.html).
 It's a nice interactive overview of the whole PCB, which helps you placing all your parts where they're supposed to be!
+(You need to download )
 Thanks to the Open Scope Project on GitHub for this amazing KiCad plugin: [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom)

 ## Connecting your LSC64